 The Model classes are rooted in the base class BaseImage.
-The basic interface to the data is expected to be a Numpylike array object that is obtained via the get_data() method on the model.
+The basic interface to the data is expected to be a Numpy-like array object that is obtained via the get\data() method on the model.
 It also provides methods for obtaining scaled, cutouts and transformed views of the data, and methods for getting and setting key-value like metadata.

 There are two subclasses defined on BaseImage: RGBImage and AstroImage.
 RGBImage is used for displaying 3 channel RGB type images such as JPEG, TIFF, PNG, etc. AstroImage is the subclass used to represent astronomical images and its organization is shown in Figure Hierarchy of Ginga AstroImage class.
 It has two delegate objects devoted to handling World Coordinate System transformations and file IO.
-There is also a mixin class, LayerImage that can be used to create layered images with alpha compositing on each layer.

 New models can be created, subclassing from BaseImage or AstroImage.
-As long as the model duck types like a BaseImage it can be loaded into a view object with the set_image() method.
-AstroImage provides convenience methods for accessing WCS information that may be necessary when using the model in canvas subclasses of a View that allow graphics drawing.
+As long as the model duck types like a BaseImage it can be loaded into a view object with the set\image() method.
+AstroImage provides a few convenience methods for accessing WCS information from the attached "wcs" attribute.